isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

 Perform the following steps to create a content snippet generator and insert it in your topic:

 1. Select **Data Sources** ![](images/data-source-icon.svg)   in the left panel to view the connected data sources.
 The Data Sources panel opens and displays all the connected data sources.
-    >[NOTE]
+    >[!NOTE]
     >
-    >You will see the data sources for which your administrator has configured the connector.
+    > You will see the data sources for which your administrator has configured the connector.
 For more details, view [Configure a data source connector](../cs-install-guide/conf-data-source-connector.md).

 1. Select a data source to view the content snippet generators available for the selected data source.
 ![](images/code-snippet-generator.png){width="300" align="left"}